Onther-Tech/economics/Tokamaklayer2.md

 ### 2.2.
 Boba Network
 <br/>

 Unlike Optimism, Boba Network has a dual-fee token system.
 Although ETH is a default fee token, users can also choose to pay transaction fees in the BOBA token.
-If using BOBA as a fee token, users get a 25% discount.
+If BOBA is chosen as a fee token, users get a 25% discount.
 <br/>
 <br/>